Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Acknowledgments

 \section{Acknowledgments}

+We thank Ward Howard for engaging discussions about stellar flares.
 Funding for the TESS mission is provided by NASA's Science Mission directorate.
 This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
 MNG acknowledges support from MIT's Kavli Institute as a Torres postdoctoral fellow.
+TD acknowledges support from MIT's Kavli Institute as a Kavli postdoctoral fellow.
 PBR acknowledges support from the Simons Foundation [SCOL awards 599634].
 This work was supported in part by grants from the Simons Foundation (SCOL grant \# 495062 to S.R).
+MHK acknowledges Allan R. Schmitt and Troy Winarski for making their light curve softwares freely available.
+This research has made use of IMCCE's SkyBoT VO tool.